Brae2357/Tommy-Mommy-Resource-Pack/README.md

 ### How to upload your model
 You need two files: model (json) and texture (png)
 To get your model file, go to File -> Export -> Export Block/Item Model
+EXTREMELY IMPORTANT: Go into the model json file and add `item/carved_pumpkin/` in front of your model name for `texture: 0` (EX: "0": "my_model" -> "0": "item/carved_pumpkin/my_model")
 To get your texture, go to the `Edit` tab, right click on your texture (left panel) -> Save As (Make sure it matches your project name)
 Add your model file to `/models/` and your texture file to `/textures/`
 Once both are added, run the updater and reload your resources in Minecraft.
 To get your model, rename a pumpkin to your model name, adding capitals and removing underspaces (EX: `My Model` if your files were `my_model.json` and `my_model.png`)